ArjenSchwarz/arjen.eu/content/pages/hawaiian-shirts.md

 Some days I did fail however, so I mention these days of shame on this page as well.

 * 27-10-2011, upon my arrival in Christchurch I went to the hotel and slept there until the next day.
 I should’ve taken the picture before then.
+* 29-04-2013, I have no idea why this one is missing